ekirbs/national-park-travelers-guide/README.md

 ## Usage

 The app interface is simple.
-ON the left-hand side, there is a dropdown box.
+On the left-hand side, there is a dropdown box.
 Click the national park you want to explore.
 The parks are organized by state.
-ONce a park is chosen, information about the park will appear including:
+Once a park is chosen, information about the park will appear including:

 Also the current weather and five-day forecast will be displayed.